Constructor-io/integration-examples/configuration-examples/slotting-facet-options/README.md

 Given these options, we do not recommend programatically slotting your facet options unless:

 1. The facet you're looking to sort on has a typical order users would expect it to be in (i.e. size) and,
-2. The values for this facet options cannot be modified to fit the "Alpha-numeric" sort provided.
+2. The values for these facet options cannot be modified to fit the "Alpha-numeric" sort provided.

 ## How to use

 1. Step 1: Prepare a .csv file that contains the list of facet options as ingested in your catalog feed, and the corresponding position to slot it.
 The csv file should have two columns:
-   a.
-Column 1: The Facet Option to be slotted, as ingested in the catalog feed
+   1. Column 1: The Facet Option to be slotted, as ingested in the catalog feed
-   b.
-Column 2: The position the option should be slotted in
+   2. Column 2: The position the option should be slotted in

 The file `facet-options-positions.csv` is provided as an example.